IamJoewjr/iamjoewjr/README.md

 ### Hi there 👋
+###A Technologist investigating traditional and emerging media at the intersection of race, social justice, public interest, digital humanities and other progressive schools of thought!

 <!--
 **IamJoewjr/iamjoewjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.